What Makes Being an Interpreter the Best Job in the World

 6. Any tips for providers when working with ASL interpreters and Deaf patients?

-First to remember that interpreting is a practice profession, it is both art and science.
+First, remember that interpreting is a practice profession, it is both an art and science.
 It’s important to work with your interpreter who is there in service of the goals of the medical encounter, we are on the same team in that sense.
-Look and speak directly at your deaf patient, even when their eyes are on the interpreter.
+Look and speak directly at your Deaf or Hard of Hearing patient, even when their eyes are on the interpreter.

-No two deaf people are alike, there are linguistic, cultural and fund of knowledge differences, as well as preferences for receiving information.
+No two Deaf people are alike, there are linguistic, cultural and fund of knowledge differences, as well as preferences for receiving information.
 Be respectful of those preferences and allow the interpreters time to not only assess the unique needs of the individual but recommend adjustments for optimal communication.
-These could include rephrasing a complex concept, using visual aids, asking more questions of the patient to gauge understanding.
+These could include rephrasing an unfamiliar concept, using visual aids, asking more probative questions of the patient to gauge understanding.

 One such recommendation may be to utilize the services of a CDI (Certified Deaf Interpreter) to team with the hearing ASL interpreter, in many scenarios this has been shown to increase understanding and satisfaction.

-7. What motivated you to become a part of the Stratus Video team?
+7. What motivated you to become a part of the AMN Language Services, formerly Stratus Video, team?

 The challenge!
 We knew video technology had proven successful with the sign language community, but our little start up wondered “could remote interpretation be enhanced by bringing spoken language interpreters to the LEP community via video as well?”
 It was not long before we got our answer, the market said “yes!” and we have not slowed down since.